Ferry Bridge, Burton: Background

 In the 19th century the brewing industry in Burton and hence the population of the town expanded greatly.
 As a result, pedestrians often had to wait a considerable time for the ferry.
 Two boats were needed at peak times.
 The clamour for a second bridge over the Trent grew.
-In 1865, the Marquis of Anglesey, who owned the rights for the ferry, obtained an Act of Parliament authorising him to build and maintain a bridge over the River Trent.
+In 1865, the Marquis of Anglesey, who owned the rights for the ferry, obtained an act of Parliament, the Stapenhill Bridge Act 1865 (28 & 29 Vict. c. cccxiv), authorising him to build and maintain a bridge over the River Trent.
 The bridge was intended to carry all traffic and to be as good as or better than the old Burton Bridge, at that time the only bridge across the river in Burton.
 Plans were drawn up but never implemented.

 In 1885 the Marquis sought parliamentary approval to build a smaller footbridge over the River Trent near the site of the Stapenhill ferry and to sell the ferry rights to Burton Corporation.
-After long negotiations between the council and the Marquis, Burton brewery owner Sir Michael Arthur Bass (later Lord Burton, whose wife was Harriet Georgina née Thornewill) offered to have a footbridge built at his own expense, as long as the council bought the ferry rights from the Marquis.
+After long negotiations between the council and the Marquis, Burton brewery owner Sir Michael Arthur Bass (later Lord Burton) offered to have a footbridge built at his own expense, as long as the council bought the ferry rights from the Marquis.

-The Council agreed to pay the Marquis the then huge sum of £12,950 for the rights.
+The council agreed to pay the Marquis the then huge sum of £12,950 for the rights.
 Work started in 1888.

 Bridge builders

 Thornewill and Warham Ltd, an engineering company in Burton, was selected to design and build the bridge.
-The business was founded by iron merchant Thomas Thornewill (born 1691) and his son Francis in 1740; located in Burton's New Street, it made spades and other edged tools.
+The business was founded by iron merchant Thomas Thornewill and his son Francis in 1740; located in Burton's New Street, it made spades and other edged tools.
 It remained largely focused on hardware manufacture until the 1840s.
 In 1849, Robert Thornewill (grandson of Thomas) entered into a partnership with John Robson Warham, an engineer from South Shields, and the firm became Thornewill and Warham.
 By 1862 they were making colliery winding engines, steam engines and locomotives, and within a decade were supplying steam engines to Scotland, London and South Wales.

 Apart from the manufacture of steam engines, the company was also notable for its construction engineering; they provided and installed much of the ironwork in the Burton breweries between 1850 and 1890.
 The construction in 1889 of the Ferry Bridge and the connecting viaduct to Bond End, at a total cost of just over £10,000, was one of the firm's major achievements in that field.